 - Restitution: Many juvenile court judges will require the juvenile to pay restitution to the property owner for an amount up to the value of the property stolen.

 - Probation: Probation is another common punishment for shoplifting.
 If convicted, the judge may place your child under probation for a period of typically up to six months.
 While under probation, your juvenile will be required to take certain actions, such as attend school, get a job, obey their parents’ rules, and report to a probation officer.

 - Diversion: Similar to probation, a juvenile placed under diversion will have to adhere to certain rules and conditions much as if they were under probation.
 However, diversion can dictate a child into attending an education program, performing community service, or maintaining a specific grade point average.

 - Counseling: Juvenile counseling is another favorite of juvenile court judges, and is typically provided through state services.

 - Confinement: If the child is a repeat offender, if they are guilty of grand theft (i.e. stealing a vehicle, robbing a bank, or robbing a jewelry store), and/or if they used a weapon while committing the crime, the judge may order them to serve in a juvenile state penitentiary.
 If the judge feels that the child’s home life is a contributing factor to their delinquency, they may order the child into the care of a foster parent.

-Consult a Miami Juvenile Offenses Attorney
+Consult a Miami Juvenile Offenses Lawyer

 At The Baez Law Firm, we understand just grave of an impact a juvenile charge can have on your child’s future.
-If your child was caught shoplifting or engaging in any other criminal conduct, reach out to our juvenile offenses attorneys right away to obtain swift and aggressive legal representation.
+If your child was caught shoplifting or engaging in any other criminal conduct, reach out to our juvenile offenses lawyers right away to obtain swift and aggressive legal representation.
 Call our criminal law firm at 800-588-BAEZ to schedule your free consultation now.